Trevor Larnach Preview, Player Props: Twins vs. Rockies

 Trevor Larnach At The Plate

-- Larnach has seven doubles, three triples, seven home runs and 27 walks while hitting .217.
+- Larnach is batting .217 with seven doubles, three triples, eight home runs and 27 walks.

+- He has hit a long ball in eight games this season (14.0%), homering in 3.8% of his plate appearances.

-- Larnach has driven home a run in 22 games this year (39.3%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on four occasions..
+- Larnach has picked up an RBI in 40.4% of his games this year, with two or more RBI in 15.8% of his games.
+He has also plated three or more runs in five contests.

-- He has scored in 35.7% of his games this year, with two or more runs scored in 8.9%.
+- He has scored in 21 of 57 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.